Every year the 2nd week end after

 If you decide to paddle when you are there you are on your own.

-everybody in your group considers all the safety and risk considerations.
+Make sure everybody in your group considers all the safety and risk considerations.

 Read the Safety notes below